srdaniel0319/My-Cybersecurity-Bootcamp/README.md

 - Ansible allows you to configure machines remotely and consistently.
 Ansible can be used to configure multiple machines simultaneously.

 The playbook implements the following tasks:
-- Install docker.io using the apt module.
+- Installs docker.io using the apt module.
-- Install python3-pip using the apt module.
+- Installs python3-pip using the apt module.
-- Increase the amount of virtual memory by using the command 'sysctl -w vm.max_map_count=262144', then specify the amount of virutal memory by using the systemctl module.
+- Increases the amount of virtual memory by using the command 'sysctl -w vm.max_map_count=262144', then specifies the amount of virutal memory by using the systemctl module.
 - Uses the docker_container module to download and launch the docker elk container.